JosephusPaye/Keen-UI/README.md

 ### ES6

-*The following instructions can also be used with CommonJS by replacing the ES6-specific syntax with their CommonJS equivalents.*
+*The following instructions can also be used with CommonJS by replacing the ES6-specific syntax with the CommonJS equivalent.*

 ```js
 import Vue from 'vue';